Day of the Dead in Oaxaca with Kids: A Family Cultural Guide for November

 - Washable face paint kit for hotel-room calavera designs and quick touch-ups

-- Insulated water bottles for the kids, since the high altitude dehydrates fast
+- Insulated water bottles for the kids

 - Packing cubes to keep four or five family members organized in a small Oaxaca rental